-Our $3.2 million diocesan annual operating budget draws 67% of its revenue from annual parish annual assessments.
+Our $3.2 million diocesan annual operating budget draws 67% of its revenue from annual parish assessments.
 The assessment formula has recently been recalculated as a “fair share assessment” that has resulted in decreases for many parishes.
 The few parishes that have seen a marked increase are receiving a subsidy for a period of three years (2018 -2020).
 An appeals process is also in place.

 The remaining 33% of revenue is primarily drawn from capital funds – income and capital.

 The Diocese has two main funds that are a significant support for new ministry initiatives: the Anglican Initiatives Fund and the Diocesan Fair Share Fund.